Ármin Vámbéry: Early life

 In his autobiography, Vámbéry says that his parents were so poor and had so many children that they were forced to stop supporting each child at a young age.
 He was set "adrift" at the age of 12.
 Vámbéry says that the constant hunger and scanty clothing of his childhood hardened his young body, which served him well in his later travels.
-He walked with a crutch under his left arm because of congenital disorder.
+He walked with a crutch under his left arm because of a congenital disorder.